josh-feng/lox/README.md

 and be able to recover it back to the orignal xml, it needs some design.
-Our design is pretty much the same as the document object model in luaExpat's `lxp.lom`; however, we use OOP to add structures and functionalities on our dom.
+Our design is pretty much the same as the document object model in luaExpat's `lxp.lom`; however, we use OOP to add structures and functionalities on our dom, and we implement a simple markup language parser for the expat replacement.

 ```html
 <tag>